steaks/blueprint-docs/docs/index.md

 # Welcome to Blueprint
 *Hooks for the Backend*

-Blueprint is web-server.
-It is designed to be picked up quickly by React developers.
-It uses hooks, reactivity, and is aware of your frontend state, so you can build your server just like you build your frontend.
+Blueprint is a web server designed for quick adoption by React developers.
+It leverages hooks, reactivity, and is aware of your frontend state.
+This allows you to build your server the same way you build your frontend.
 See [why blueprint](./whyBlueprint.md) for a more.

 #### A simple example